 The mission of Academic Support is to engage all degree seeking students and support faculty advisors in the academic planning process to enhance the academic experience at Mercyhurst.

 Academic Support offers professional advising and academic support to students in associate degree, baccalaureate degree, and graduate degree programs.
 Our professional staff empower students to develop personalized educational goals which align with their academic and career interests.
 Our office is committed to collaborative engagement within the campus community to improve student success, persistence, and retention.

-Academic Counselors are available on the first floor of Egan Hall and can assist students with most issues they may encounter, such as:
+Academic Support can assist students with most issues they may encounter, such as:

 - Providing general academic guidance and academic advising